natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-28-inklings-into-thoughts-and-thoughts-into-words.md

 description: John Updike reflects on the creative process of transforming thoughts into words and printed form.
 emoji: ✍️
 tags:
-  - 🖋️ Writing
+  - ✍️ Literature
-  - 🎨 Creativity
+  - 🖊️ Editing
 haiku: |
   Words flow like water,
   From thoughts to ink and paper,